Skip to main content

 • Optional: Select or create one or more tags to label this job.

 When you schedule an ingested lakehouse, it runs as a job in Apache Airflow.
-You can do the following:
+You can monitor, trigger, or delete the job.

 Additional resources